smartcommunitylab/AAC-Org/server/README.md

 Access the **User Roles** menu, pick `apimanager/carbon.super` as **Role Context**, and then, for each user, click **NEW USER**, insert the **Username**, insert `profilemanager` as **New role**, click **ADD** and then **UPDATE**.

-Assign the `ROLE_PROVIDER` role to other administrator users in the same way as you did with the `profilemanager` role.
+Assign the `organizations:ROLE_PROVIDER` role to other administrator users in the same way as you did with the `apimanager/carbon.super:profilemanager` role.

 ## Setting up the server